calmjs/calmjs.parse/README.rst

 AST (Abstract Syntax Tree) generic walker classes are defined under the appropriate named modules ``calmjs.parse.walkers``.
-Two default walker classes are supplied, one of which is used for the repr-like output as shown previously (the ``ReprWalker`` class).
-The other is a collection of methods implemented under the ``Walker`` class.
-An example usage on how one might extract all Object assignments from a given script file.
+Two default walker classes are supplied.
+One of them is the ``ReprWalker`` class which was previously demonstrated.
+The other is the ``Walker`` class, which supplies a collection of generic tree walking methods for a tree of AST nodes.
+The following is an example usage on how one might extract all Object assignments from a given script file:

 .. code:: python